 Following the merger, we capitalized our reserves arising out of the merger by the allotment and issuance by TechnipFMC of a bonus share, which was paid up using such reserves, such that the amount of such reserves so applied, less the nominal value of the bonus share, applied as share premium and accrued to our share premium account.
 We implemented a court-approved reduction of our capital by way of a cancellation of the bonus share and share premium account in the amount of \$10,177,554,182, which was completed on June 29, 2017, in order to create distributable profits to support the payment of possible future dividends or future share repurchases.
-Our articles of association permit us by ordinary resolution of the stockholders to declare dividends, provided that the directors have made a recommendation as to its amount.
-The dividend shall not exceed the amount recommended by the directors.
+Our articles of association permit us by ordinary resolution of the amount recommended by the directors.
 The directors may also decide to pay interim dividends if it appears to them that the profits available for distribution justify the payment.
 When recommending or declaring payment of a dividend, the directors are required under English law to comply with their duties, including considering our future financial requirements.